SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 that has a value of ``Optional.None`` results in a runtime error.

-For examples that show how to use optional types, see "Optionals" in the in the :doc:`../LanguageGuide/BasicTypes` chapter.
+For examples that show how to use optional types, see :ref:`BasicTypes_Optionals` in the in the :doc:`../LanguageGuide/BasicTypes` chapter.

 .. langref-grammar